|

 -

-By e-mail, using a -request prefix to send a message to
+By e-mail, using a -request suffix to send a message to

 one of the mailing lists, with subscribe in the subject